Last updated June 6, 2023

 Can I enrol in a course if I don't have the appropriate prerequisites or if the course is restricted to students in another program?

-You will need to receive approval from the course instructor in order to enrol in the course.
+You will need to receive approval from the course instructor or their designate to enrol in the course.
 Complete the appropriate Course Waiver Request Form (Undergraduate Course Waiver Request Form or Graduate Course Waiver Request Form) and have it signed by the course instructor or designate.
 See the list of course waiver contacts for undergraduate courses.
 The instructor's approval is not automatic, nor is it guaranteed.
 Email the signed form to email@example.com at any time.

 How do I enrol in a course where the prerequisite is listed as "Instructor consent is required"?

 Complete the appropriate Course Waiver Request Form (Undergraduate Course Waiver Request Form or Graduate Course Waiver Request Form) and have it signed by the course instructor or designate.
 See the list of course waiver contacts for undergraduate courses.
 The instructor's approval is not automatic, nor is it guaranteed.
 Email the signed form to firstname.lastname@example.org at any time.

 If the instructor is "TBA" on WebAdvisor, consult the appropriate department's office.
 (For undergraduate courses, the department offering the course is listed in the course description found in the Undergraduate Calendar and on WebAdvisor.)